dekstroza/kubernetes-dev-stack/README.md

 **This is little demo was created for the purpose of development, and should not be used in production, as kubernetes is configured without security.**

 ### What's inside the tin can
-- Centos 7.2 kernel 4.4.5, xfs
+- Centos 7.2 kernel 4.7.0, xfs
-- Docker 1.8.2, overlay storage driver
+- Docker 1.10.3, overlay storage driver
-- Kubernetes 1.1.8 with cluster-addons
+- Kubernetes 1.3.4 with cluster-addons
 - Flanneld 0.5.5
-- Saltstack 2015.5.5-1
+- Saltstack 2015.5.10 (Lithium)

 ### Requirements
-1. VirtualBox, recent version, you can get it here: [Oracle Virtual box](http://www.vagrantup.com)
+1. VirtualBox 1.5.2 or greater, due to latest ml kernel, you can get it here: [Oracle Virtual box](http://www.vagrantup.com)
-2. Vagrant, recent version, you can get it from here: [Vagrant](http://www.vagrantup.com)
+2. Vagrant 1.8.5 or greater , you can get it from here: [Vagrant](http://www.vagrantup.com)
 3. If running in bridged mode (which is default), DHCP is expected to assign address to vagrant box, otherwise setting env     variable NETWORK_TYPE=private will do the trick, however your kube master/minions will not be accessible from outside.

 ### Getting started